flutter/website/src/docs/cookbook/testing/integration/profiling.md

 timeline while performing a specific task and saves a summary of the results to a local file.

-### Directions
+This recipe uses the following steps:

-  1. Write a test that scrolls through a list of items
+  1. Write a test that scrolls through a list of items.
-  2. Record the performance of the app
+  2. Record the performance of the app.
-  3. Save the results to disk
+  3. Save the results to disk.
-  4. Run the test
+  4. Run the test.
-  5. Review the results
+  5. Review the results.

 ### 1. Write a test that scrolls through a list of items